-China's state-owned utility State Power Investment Corporation (SPIC) has launched the world's first commercial offshore floating solar powered in conjunction with an offshore wind turbine.
+China's state-owned utility State Power Investment Corporation (SPIC) launched the first commercial offshore floating solar in the world working with an offshore windgenerator.

 Electrek he says: